 Though the symptoms of MS can be burdensome, it’s important to note that many people with MS continue to live active and productive lives.

-Being active can play a big role in the management of MS. It can help reduce your symptoms and help you keep a positive outlook.
+Being active can play a big role in managing MS. It can help reduce your symptoms and help you keep a positive outlook.

-A physical and/or occupational therapist can give you suggestions on how to adapt your activities at home and work to suit your needs.
+A physical or occupational therapist can give you suggestions on how to adapt your activities at home and work to suit your needs.

-Being able to continue to do the things you love in a way that is safe and comfortable can make it much easier for you to adjust to your new normal.
+Being able to continue to do the things you love in a way that’s safe and comfortable can make it much easier for you to adjust to your new normal.